whole-tale/wt-design-docs/development/design_notes/automated_metadata_generation.rst

 Minimum EML Generation
 ----------------------

 When uploading the package, a minimum EML record is required.
 This will/can be edited by the user at another step later in the process.
-The minimum record has the documents the following
+The minimum record has documents the following

   1. The Title.
 This is set as the tale title
   2. The ``surName`` of the ``individualName`` in the ``creator`` field.
 This is currently set as the ``lastName `` of the user.
   3. The ``surName`` of the ``individualName`` in the ``creator`` field.
 This is currently set as the ``lastName `` of the user.
+  4. A `dataTable` entry for each file.
+This includes the `entityName`, `entityDescription`, `objectName`, and `size`